-Counties Power is committed to cost-reflective pricing to improve utilisation of its electricity network, and to support efficient use of its network and of the supporting transmission network.
+Counties Power is committed to cost-reflective pricing to improve utilisation of its electricity network and to support efficient use of its network and of Transpower's national transmission network.
 Efficient optimisation lowers ongoing investment costs and serves to reduce Transpower charges.
 These cost savings support lower prices to all consumers and in particular those who wish to make savings by avoiding peak power use.

-Counties Power continues to invest in its assets, and the development of tools and tariffs that encourage efficient use of its network and that contribute to improving long-term value for money for its consumers through:
+Counties Power continues to invest in its assets, and the development of tools and tariffs that encourage efficient use of its network and that contribute to improving long-term value for money for its consumers include:

-- The installation of smart meters, with over 96% of Counties Power's ICPs having a Counties Power smart meter as at 31 March 2019; - Consulting with every electricity retailer on the Counties Power network and gaining their commitment to obtaining consumption data from the Counties Power smart meters; - The introduction of smart tariffs on 1 January 2014, which were made available to all mass market consumers through their retailers; and - Jointly working with our metering provider Metrix to ensure that smart tariff data is available to retailers.
+- The installation of smart meters, with over 94% of Counties Power's mass market ICPs having a Counties Power smart meter as at 31 March 2020; - Consulting with every electricity retailer on the Counties Power network and gaining their commitment to obtaining their consumption data from Counties Power's smart meters; - The introduction of smart tariffs on 1 January 2014, which were initially made available to all mass market consumers through their retailers, and then on 1 April 2019 all customers were switched over to these new tariffs; and - Collaborating with metering provider Intellihub to ensure that smart tariff data is available to retailers.